Tianji-Server/noisium/README.md

 ![NeoForge](docs/assets/badges/compact/supported/neoforge_vector.svg)

 See the version info in the filename for the supported Minecraft versions.
 Made for the Fabric, Quilt, Forge, and NeoForge modloaders.
-The `merged` JAR works on all aforementioned modloaders.
-Server side.
+Server-side.

 ## FAQ